 The first unwanted signal, provided by signal generator B, shall be unmodulated and adjusted to a frequency f1 at 10 MHz above the nominal frequency of the receiver.

-The second unwanted signal, provided by signal generator C, shall be modulated with signal D-M3 and adjusted to a frequency f2 at 20 MHz above the nominal frequency of the receiver.
+The second unwanted signal, provided by signal generator C, shall be modulated with test signal 6 and adjusted to a frequency f2 at 20 MHz above the nominal frequency of the receiver.

 Initially, signal generators B and C (unwanted signals) shall be switched off (maintaining the output impedance).

-The level of the wanted signal from generator A shall be adjusted to the level which is 20 dB above the maximum usable sensitivity.
+The level of the wanted signal from generator A shall be adjusted to the level which is 20 dB above the manufacturer’s rated sensitivity. -

 Signal generators B and C shall then be switched on; the levels of the two unwanted signals shall be maintained equal and shall be adjusted until a successful message ratio of less than 5 % is obtained or the operating limit of the receiver is reached;